Visit us at it-sa in Nuremberg from October 7 to 9. Get your free ticket now!

 What is „DDoS“?

 A DDoS attack is a special type of cybercrime.
 As its name says, a Distributed Denial of Service (DDoS) attack is a Denial of Service (DoS) attack that is “distributed.”
 This means that a requested service is no longer available or only to a very limited extent.
 In most cases, this is caused by an intentional overloading of the IT infrastructure.
-Attackers use this kind of cybercrime to extort money from unprotected organizations or to carry out, cover up, or prepare for other criminal activities.
+Attackers use this type of cybercrime to extort money from vulnerable organizations.
+They may also carry out, cover up, or plan other criminal activities.

 Security camera